VA DISABILITY QUESTIONS AND ANSWERS (Q&A)

 Q: How do I add my dependents to my VA disability claim?

 A: You may be eligible for additional VA disability compensation for a qualified spouse, child, and parent if you have a combined disability rating of at least 30%.
 Download VA Form 21-674 (PDF).
-You will need to provide the VA with your marriage certificates and birth certificate with your application.
+You will need to provide the VA with your marriage and birth certificates with your application.
 You can file online or by calling 1-800-827-1000.

 Q: How do I update or change my direct deposit information?

 A: If you receive VA disability compensation, pension, or education benefits from VA, you can update your direct deposit information in your VA.gov profile.
 You'll need your bank's routing number and account number to make the updates.
 You can also call 1-800-827-1000